dreambitsfoundation/Monu-Framework/README.md

 	// Create a MonuApp instance
 	var app = new MonuApp();

+	/* This place is meant to initialize the MRouter instances */

 	// Run Monu app
 	app.run();
 </script>
 ```
+_Note:_ A MonuApp instance cannot run without minimum one router.
+Most specifically the *root* MRouter instance.
+Calling a *run()* function without registering a root router will cause the app to throw exception.

+_You will learn more about MRouter instance in the later part of this tutorial._

 2. **View**

+The View module is named by **MView**, it contains all the functions required to render a **MTemplate** to a tagret DOM element.
+Monu is built on **MustacheJS** templating engine which provides the templating capability to the MView Module.

+An **MView** object is initialised inside a **MRouter** module.
+MRouter is described in the **Router** part of the documentation.

 3. **Router**